TAXABLE WEIGHT

 In this case the rate per m2 or pallet is more congenial.
 It must be said, for the avoidance of doubt, that the more ratio reported in the offer, the greater (in the sense of savings) the benefit for the customer will be.

-For the so-called “out of gauge” packages, i.e. goods that do not present homogeneity and standards from the point of view of packaging, the “linear meters” are mentioned in the offers.
+An example of load optimization with chargeable weight per square meter, which is more advantageous than charging per meter of flatbed since there are unused side loading spaces (Load optimization software from Franzosini SA)For so-called “out-of-gauge” packages, i.e., goods that are not homogeneous and standard from the point of view of packaging, “linear meters” are quoted in the bids.
 These are based on the very simple principle that the space occupied by a given consignment is compared to the maximum length occupied.

 It may happen, however, that actually the package has a length such as to generate a linear meter tariff, but its width and weight can allow you to load other goods positioned next to it.
 All with a view to optimizing shipments and consequently saving the customer.
 Also in this case it is more appropriate to apply the tariff per square meter (m2).